MaximVanhove/vue-router-back-button/readme.md

 </router-link>
 ```

+### Navigate without saving it to the history

+Sometimes you don't want to store a  programmatic navigation in the history because users should not get back to it.

+Use `router.replace('/path')` instead of `router.push('/path')`

 ### Ignoring routes with the same name

 If you want to ignore routes with the same name, just set the `ignoreRoutesWithSameName` option to `true`